 Internships

-Internships allow students to apply principles and theory learned in the classroom to a professional environment.
-Through an internship, students are provided an opportunity for career exploration and development.
+Professional experience internships allow students to apply principles and theory learned in the classroom to a professional environment.
+Through a professional experience internship, students are provided an opportunity for career exploration and development.

-Key elements that may differentiate an internship from a job include:
+Key elements that may differentiate a professional experience internship from a job include:

 • Training support that builds on the student’s academic program